Looking for vegan restaurants in London? Read our review of vegan fast-food restaurant Genesis, and check out more vegan restaurants to visit here.

 Organic, vegan fast food eaten against a backdrop of bubble gum-pink banquettes, neon signs and original graphic art.
 It’s all very Shoreditch.

-The Santoro brothers, both vegans despite their family’s 100-year-long involvement in the meat industry, created Genesis to prove that plant-based food can be indulgent.
+The Santoro brothers (who have now left the business), both vegans despite their family’s 100-year-long involvement in the meat industry, created Genesis to prove that plant-based food can be indulgent.
 So expect a menu bulging with magically meat-free burgers, hot dogs and tacos.

 What’s the vibe?